 CASLI Testing Committee

 The CASLI Testing Committee is comprised of individuals who bring a strong background as interpreting practitioners and/or consumers of interpreting services, as well as a variety of backgrounds related to linguistics, interpretation, teaching of interpretation, research, and testing and measurement.
-In FY 17, this committee is tasked with the development of the next iteration of the NIC exam(s), and with the development and implementation of the Job Task Analysis for the CDI exam(s).
-In FY 18, this committee is tasked with implementation of the administration of the next iteration of the NIC exam, and the development of the new CDI exam(s), targeted to begin administration by FY 19.
+This committee is tasked with the development and implementation of the Job Task Analysis for the Deaf Interpreter exam(s) and with the development of the next iteration of the interpreter knowledge and assessment exam(s) used for certification purposes.

 CASLI Testing Committee Members